 Section 1.
 Terms of Office.

-The Speaker, Vice Speaker, and the Floor Leader shall hold office until the expiration of the Legislature to which they were elected to such office, or until such tenure be terminated at an earlier date by death or resignation.
+The Speaker, Vice Speaker, and the Floor Leader shall hold office until the expiration of the Legislature, or until such tenure be terminated at an earlier date by death, resignation or removal by the majority of the members of the House.

 Section 2.
 Speaker.

 The Speaker shall have the following powers and duties:

-(a) To preside over the House of Representatives;

-(b) To preside over the meetings of the House, taking the Chair at appointed hours and immediately calling the House to order;

-(c) To preserve order and decorum in debate, in the gallery, and elsewhere in the House;

-(d) To have general control, except as may be provided by law or the Constitution, of all buildings, grounds, and capital equipment of the House;

-(e) To assign each member a seat on the Floor of the House, and to change such assignment when he/she deems it appropriate;

-(f) To sign all acts, resolutions, writs, warrants, subpoenas, and other papers of, or issued by order of the House;

-(g) To decide all points of order and interpret the House Rules, subject to an appeal by any member to the House;

-(h) To put all questions before the House, pursuant to Rule XI, vote upon such questions, and announce the results thereof;

-(i) To officially receive all communications, lay such communications before the House, and dispose of such communications pursuant to Rule VI, Section 1;

-(j) To have general direction over all of the officers and employees of the House;

-(k) To designate any member as Speaker pro tempore to perform the duties of the Speaker; and in the absence of the Speaker, Vice Speaker, and Floor Leader, or upon their stepping down in order to join in Floor debate, and may withdraw such designation; Provided, that in the absence of the Speaker, Vice Speaker, Floor Leader, and any Speaker pro tempore, the House shall proceed to elect by motion an acting Speaker pro tempore;
+- (a) To preside over the House of Representatives; - (b) To preside over the meetings of the House, taking the Chair at appointed hours and immediately calling the House to order; - (c) To preserve order and decorum in debate, in the gallery, and elsewhere in the House; - (d) To have general control, except as may be provided by law or the Constitution, of all buildings, grounds, and capital equipment of the House; - (e) To assign each member a seat on the Floor of the House, and to change such assignment when deemed appropriate; - (f) To sign all acts, resolutions, writs, warrants, subpoenas, and other papers of, or issued by order of the House; - (g) To decide all points of order and interpret the House Rules, subject to an appeal by any member to the House; - (h) To put all questions before the House for vote upon such questions, and announce the results thereof; - (i) To officially receive all communications, lay such communications before the House, and dispose of such communications; - (j) To have general direction over all of the officers and employees of the House; - (k) To designate any member as Speaker pro tempore to perform the duties of the Speaker; and in the absence of the Speaker, Vice Speaker, and Floor Leader, or upon their stepping down in order to join in Floor debate, and may withdraw such designation; Provided, that in the absence of the Speaker, Vice Speaker, Floor Leader, and any Speaker pro tempore, the House shall proceed to elect by motion an acting Speaker pro tempore;

-(l) To designate any member, or employee of the House to travel on the business of the House, within or without the Commonwealth;

-(m) To direct and employ such persons as he/she may deem necessary to protect the interests of the House and its members and employees in a lawsuit as long as:

-1. The House of Representatives is a party; or

-2. A member is a party and the lawsuit arises out of the course and scope of the member's capacity as an elected representative; or

-3. An employee is a party and the lawsuit arises out of the course and scope of the employee's employment with the House of Representatives.

-(n) To administer the oath of office to any member, officer or employee of the House and designate any other person to administer such oath;

-(o) To call a recess at any time during a session which is not subject to approval by or appeal to the House; and

-(p) To have the sole authority to assign or remove a chairperson of a standing committee.
-This authority shall not be subject to appeal to the House.
-When the Speaker is absent or incapacitated pursuant to Rules II, Section 3, the Vice Speaker is prohibited from assigning or removing any chairperson of a standing committee or use of the leadership funds or account without the prior written approval of two-third of the Members of the House Leadership.

-(q) To perform such other duties as required by law or the Rules of the House, or as may be appropriate to the office of the Speaker.
+- (l) To designate any member, or employee of the House to travel on the business of the House, within or outside the Commonwealth; - (m) To direct and employ such persons as deemed necessary to protect the interests of the House and its members and employees in a lawsuit as long as: - 1.
+The House of Representatives is a party; or - 2.
+A member is a party and the lawsuit arises out of the course and scope of the member's capacity as an elected representative; or - 3.
+An employee is a party and the lawsuit arises out of the course and scope of the employee's employment with the House of Representatives. - (n) To administer the oath of office to any member, officer or employee of the House and designate any other person to administer such oath; - (o) To call a recess at any time during a session which is not subject to approval by or appeal to the House; and - (p) To have the sole authority to assign or remove a chairperson of a standing committee.
+This authority shall not be subject to appeal to the House. - (q) To perform such other duties as required by law or the Rules of the House, or as may be appropriate to the office of the Speaker.

 Section 3.
 Vice Speaker.

 The Vice Speaker shall exercise all the duties and powers of the Speaker in the absence of the Speaker from the Commonwealth or in the Speaker's incapacity due to illness, and any other duty which he/she may be assigned by the Speaker of the House.
+The Vice Speaker shall become Speaker upon the resignation or by death of the Speaker.